WHERE THE MARCH NETWORKS RESHUFFLE FORCES A LOOK

 Brand-and-platform unifications are a natural moment to step back and ask whether the cloud platform is the right one for the next renewal cycle.
 TetherX is an independent UK + AU cloud VMS - no consolidation roadmap, no portfolio-rationalisation risk, ringfences the cameras behind a TetherBox over an outbound-only encrypted tunnel so any future security bug on any camera or middleware is contained.

 Delta Electronics is a Taiwanese listed conglomerate (TWSE: 2308, founded 1971) covering power electronics, EV infrastructure and industrial automation.
-Delta acquired March Networks in December 2021 and has been majority owner of VIVOTEK since 2017; on 13 April 2026 Delta completed its 100% take-private of VIVOTEK (~NT$3.73B / US$118.8M) and on the same day the branded video security businesses were operationally merged.
+Delta acquired March Networks in December 2021 and has been majority owner of VIVOTEK since 2017.
+Delta signed its 100% take-private of VIVOTEK on 1 December 2025 (~NT$3.73B / US$118.8M); the VIVOTEK extraordinary general meeting was held 16 January 2026 with a tentative effective date of 27 March 2026.
+The March Networks + VIVOTEK operational merger was announced on 23 March 2026, with a mid-April close contingent on the Delta take-private completing.

 The combined organisation runs across 75+ countries with 1,300+ channel partners and distributors and 300+ R&D engineers across four global centres.
 Both brand names remain in market in the short term; near-term integration is sales-org consolidation (done in early May 2026 in North America) and the CloudSight-into-VORTEX cloud move later in 2026, with the integrated partner programme planned for 2027.
 For customers the practical question is which products get the engineering investment under the merged entity.
 The manufacturer's site is the authoritative source for current product status.